 Single Carrot Theatre Educational Programs and Community Partnerships

 We believe the arts should be a right, not a privilege.
-Theatre can complement and enhance the classroom, and can impart to a student pride that sometimes may seem elusive in conventional education.
-Much as an athlete may benefit from teamwork and camaraderie, so do those who engage in theatre, only in theatre arise additional benefits in learning language and presence.
-Single Carrot Theatre’s (SCT) work onstage and in the community grows from the conviction that participatory cultural experiences facilitate learning, and artistic expression is civic engagement.
+Our work onstage and in the community grows from the conviction that participatory cultural experiences facilitate learning, and artistic expression is civic engagement.

 The Moment is Now

 Single Carrot Theatre has always aspired to rehearse, perform, build, and learn under one roof.
-The company’s current address, at 1727 N. Charles Street, does not have the capacity for simultaneous engagement in these activities.
-The theatre’s future, permanent home at 2600 N. Howard Street does.
-In addition, increased seating capacity (from 75 seats at N. Charles Street to 99 at N. Howard Street) and functional space will enable the company to share its work with a growing number of community members.
+The company’s previous address, at 1727 N. Charles Street, did not have the capacity for simultaneous engagement in these activities.
+The theatre’s current home at 2600 N. Howard Street does.
 As the SCT mission indicates, the theatre believes it is critically important to engage the community, and especially young people, through art.
-A furnished classroom, which has been absent from the theatre’s temporary homes at Load of Fun and on N. Charles Street, will have a direct impact on our ability to deliver quality education and community programming to key constituents.
+A furnished classroom, which has been absent from the theatre’s temporary homes at Load of Fun and on N. Charles Street, has a direct impact on our ability to deliver quality education and community programming to key constituents.

 Programs and Projects

 Nearly 10,000 young people have participated in education programs offered by SCT.
 Offerings range from free afterschool literacy enrichment classes to student matinees, in-class visits with actors and artists, and a touring assembly program.
-Staunchly committed to making the arts accessible, SCT subsidizes ticket prices with its earned and contributed income: no ticket has ever cost more than $25.00, and tickets are always free for Project PLASE residents.
+Staunchly committed to making the arts accessible, SCT subsidizes ticket prices with its earned and contributed income: no ticket has ever cost more than $29.00, and free tickets are often offered for Project PLASE residents.

 SCT offers low-cost courses for community members of all experience levels over the age of 16.
-This season’s offerings include Acting with Experience, Physical Theatre, Creating a Solo Performance, Directing, Fundamentals of Design, Puppetry, and Clowning.
-We are especially proud to introduce Fundamentals of Design this year, as similar technical courses in Baltimore have heretofore been available only through universities.
+Past seasons offerings included Acting at various levels, Physical Theatre, Creating a Solo Performance, Directing, Fundamentals of Design, Puppetry, and Clowning.
+This season we are proud to feature a playwriting class, taught by veteran playwright Rich Espy.